playlstr/playlstr/README.md

 - Build up playlists from other playlists ("sublists")
     - For example, you may have a Downtempo sublist which is included in your Fav Tracks playlist.
 You want to share your Fav Tracks playlist with a friend but keep it upbeat, so simply deselect Downtempo when exporting to get all tracks in Fav Tracks that aren't in Downtempo.
 - Play playlists in your browser for free with YouTube or Deezer
-- Upload local playlist files to import (using filenames to try to find matching tracks)
 - Export playlists using local music files
 ### Development
 - Install Python 3.6+ and PostgreSQL 11.2+ (other PostgreSQL versions may work but are unsupported)